pydoit/doit/doc/tasks.rst

 Different from most build-tools dependencies are on tasks, not on targets.
-So `doit` can take advantage of the "execute only if not up-to-date" feature even for tasks that not define targets.
+So `doit` can take advantage of the "execute only if not up-to-date" feature even for tasks that don't define targets.

-Lets say you work with a dynamic language (python in this example).
+Let's say you work with a dynamic language (python in this example).
-You don't need to compile anything but you probably wants to apply a lint-like tool (i.e. `pyflakes <http://pypi.python.org/pypi/pyflakes>`_) to your source code files.
+You don't need to compile anything but you probably want to apply a lint-like tool (i.e. `pyflakes <http://pypi.python.org/pypi/pyflakes>`_) to your source code files.
 You can define the source code as a dependency to the task.